-Note that inequitable access can be the result of challenges in the pipeline (i.e., expected supply of new teachers), challenges with recruitment to specific schools and districts, challenges with performance effectiveness, or challenges with retention.
-The policy solutions that are appropriate to address inequitable access depend on the source of the challenges.
+Note that equity gaps can be the result of challenges in the pipeline (i.e., expected supply of new teachers), challenges with recruitment to specific schools and districts, challenges with performance effectiveness, or challenges with retention.
+The policy solutions that are appropriate to address equity gaps depend on the source and nature of the challenges.